freifunk-gluon/gluon-qemu-testlab/README.md

 2. It connects nodes together as expected using qemus network capabilities.
 3. It configures the node though the *config mode* of gluon using an ssh session.
 4. For each node, it also simulates a client device by using the linux network namespaces technology.
-5. To manage all the shell accesses to the different nodes and clients, pynet uses a tmux session and gives therefore access to all nodes and simulated clients.
+5. Shell accesses to the different nodes and clients is provided.

 Sadly, the tool needs root access on your device, since managing linux network namespaces and network interfaces